 Arbitration and mediation are avenues that the parties will have to pursue if they start litigation, and either may result in an agreement to file for an uncontested divorce.
 Arbitration and mediation can also lead estranged spouses to agree on some, if not all, of the divorce terms and avoid litigation.
-It is mandatory for the parties to a Maryland divorce to attend mediation and/or arbitration, unless they are excluded for other reasons like a protective order or abuse.
-Fortunately, a seasoned uncontested divorce lawyer in Maryland could guide a claimant through these hearings in order to promote a fast and effective dissolution.
+It is mandatory for the parties to a divorce to attend mediation and/or arbitration unless they are excluded for other reasons like a protective order or abuse.
+Fortunately, a seasoned lawyer in Maryland could guide a claimant through these divorce hearings in order to promote a fast, effective, and uncontested dissolution.

 There are substantial benefits to having an uncontested divorce because it allows parties to dissolve their marriage with less animosity, which makes it easier and quicker for them to proceed to court.
 Parties who divorce on mutual consent can continue to live in the same house together, which benefits those who cannot afford to move out right away.
 They must sign an agreement and settle all their marital issues in order to continue living in the same house during a divorce.

 The other benefit is the cost.
 Parties who can get a divorce based on a 12-month separation or mutual consent are more likely to save money in attorney’s fees as opposed to those in a contested divorce.
 A dedicated attorney could help a claimant pursue the most time-efficient and cost-effective legal path for their uncontested Maryland separation.